There are three biscuits I adore - Choc- Chip (obviously), Mint Slice (my weakness - google Arnott's Mint Slice) and ANZAC biscuits.

 The biscuits were believed to be baked & sent by the men's significant other, as the ingredients when baked didn't spoil- butter, flour, sugar, golden syrup, oats & bicarb soda.

 However this proved to be untrue, and instead the biscuits were sold to community members to help raise funds for the soldiers.

 The ANZAC is a rather humble biscuit and in other words, no need for embellishment!

-Oat flour is used as the white flour sub as it only seemed natural when oats are the star here.
+Oat flour is used for the white flour sub, as this only seemed natural when oats are the star here.

 Love Alex, Ballerina Bites.
 Xx

 PS: Be sure to tag me at @ballerina_bites on Instagram so I can see your wonderful recreations!

 ¾ cup + 1 heaping tbsp (200g) coconut butter*